Sharing is caring!

 Even though this syrup only has two ingredients (3 if you’re adding lemon juice)…things can go awry!
 Try these troubleshooting tips if you run into any issues.

-- too thin - if you want a thicker syrup, like a rich syrup, you can simmer your simple syrup for a bit longer to allow extra water to evaporate.
+• too thin – if you want a thicker syrup, like a rich syrup, you can simmer your simple syrup for a bit longer to allow extra water to evaporate.
+You can also use a 2:1 ratio of sugar to water.

-- too thick - if your syrup simmered for too long and is too thick, you can add more water, 1 tablespoon at a time, until it gets to a consistency you like.
+• too thick – if your syrup simmered for too long and is too thick, you can add more water, 1 TBSP at a time, until it gets to a consistency you like.

 🔆 top tip